 Further, the Department invests billions of dollars every year in housing, infrastructure, and services in neighborhoods and cities across the U.S. through its ever-increasing role in disaster recovery and risk mitigation.
-This investment includes over \$89.8 billion appropriated since 1993 by Congress for Community Development Block Grant-Disaster Recovery (CDBG-DR) grants, \$15.9 billion of which is allocated for CDBG-Mitigation (CDBG-MIT) for States and local governments that experienced Presidentially-declared disasters in 2015 - 2018.
+This investment includes over \$89.8 billion appropriated since 1993 by Congress for Community Development Block Grant-Disaster Recovery (CDBG-DR) grants, \$15.9 billion of which is allocated for CDBG-Mitigation (CDBG-MIT) for States and local governments that experienced Presidentially-declared disasters in 2015 - 2018 (as of November 2021).
 These grants have driven innovation and elevated the national conversation on resilient recovery through such initiatives as Rebuild by Design and the National Disaster Resilience Competition.

-The most recent National Climate Assessment from the U.S. Global Change Research Program (USGCRP) underscores how critical HUD's climate change mitigation and adaptation work is to achieving climate justice.
+The most recent National Climate Assessment from the U.S. Global Change Research Program (USGCRP)2 underscores how critical HUD's climate change mitigation and adaptation work is to achieving climate justice.
 It shows that climate change creates new risks and exacerbates existing vulnerabilities in communities across the U.S., presenting growing challenges to human health and safety, quality of life, and economic prosperity.
 Though these challenges are universal, our nation's low-income families and communities of color are disproportionately impacted by climate change due to historic disinvestment and a longstanding pattern of residential segregation.
 For low-income households and communities of color, climate change exacerbates existing vulnerabilities in their communities, such as aging infrastructure and the siting of toxic waste facilities.

-&lt;sup>1 For the purposes of this plan, references to HUD public and assisted housing include public housing, multifamily assisted housing and Housing Choice Vouchers.
+1 For the purposes of this plan HUD public and assisted housing consists of Public Housing, multifamily assisted housing and Housing Choice Vouchers.

-&lt;sup>2 Four National Climate Assessment, https://nca2018.globalchange.gov/
+2 https://nca2018.globalchange.gov/